-• A total of 5 GCSE (or equivalent) qualifications at grade C or above, including Mathematics, English Language and Science.
+- A total of 5 GCSE (or equivalent) qualifications at grade 4 or above, or grade C if awarded under the previous GCSE grading scheme.
+These must include English, Maths and Science.

 These are the usual entry requirements.
 We do however encourage those with different or older qualifications to apply as we welcome people from different backgrounds.